jkthorne/sox/README.md

 # socks

-Socks is a network proxy and can be used for proxying connections like your http clint or ssh connections.
-"Socks" Socks is a generic Socks proxy library implementing all the features of the Socks specs.
+Socks is a library for creating SOCKS clients and servers.
+Socks is a network proxy and can proxy connections like HTTP requests or ssh connections.

 ## Documentation

+For more documentation on the specs, this implementation is based on please read documents at  `./Documentation/specs.`

-For more ducumentation on the specs and usage of Socks itself look in the `./Documentation/` directory.
+For more documentation on the implementations of SOCKS, please read documents at  `./Documentation/`.

 ## FEATURES
-- SOCKSV5
+- SOCKS5
     - addr type
         - [x] IPv4 connection
         - [ ] IPv6 connection
         - [ ] Domain connection
     - Authentication
         - [x] unauthentication
         - [ ] GSS connection
         - [ ] username and password
         - [x] IANA unimplented in ssh
     - command types
         - [x] connect
         - [x] bind
         - [x] udp associate
     - reply / response
         - [x] reply server messages
         - [x] connection response server messages
+- SOCKS4
-- SOCKSV4
+- SOCKS5 server

 ## Installation